Miss Grand Singapore

-Miss Grand Singapore is a national title bestowed upon a woman chosen to represent Singapore at Miss Grand International, an annual international beauty pageant promoting peace and opposing all forms of conflict.
-It was first introduced in 2013, when the first runner-up Miss Singapore World 2013, Elizabeth Houghton, was appointed to join the Miss Grand International 2013 contest in Thailand.
+Miss Grand Singapore is an annual beauty pageant in Singapore, that selects a contestant for Miss Grand International.
+It began in 2013, when the first runner-up of Miss Singapore World 2013, Elizabeth Houghton, was appointed to represent Singapore at Miss Grand International 2013 in Thailand.
 After that, the license was transferred to different organizers, until an organizer led by Adeline Hokulani, AO Venture Pte Ltd, obtained the franchise in 2023.

-Since the first debutants in 2013, Singapore's representatives have never secured any placements at the Miss Grand International pageant.
+Since then, Singapore's has never secured any placements at Miss Grand International.

 History

-Singapore debuted in Miss Grand International in 2013, and the franchise was under the Miss World Singapore contest, which appointed the first runner-up of Miss World Singapore 2013, Elizabeth Houghton, to represent the country in the inaugural edition of Miss Grand International in Thailand.
-However, after the mentioned candidate was disqualified and sent back by the international organization before finishing the pageant tournament, their partnership was discontinued.
+Singapore first appeared at Miss Grand International 2013, when the franchise was under the Miss World Singapore contest.
+It appointed the first runner-up of Miss World Singapore 2013, Elizabeth Houghton, to represent the country at the first Miss Grand International in Thailand.
+Houghton was disqualified by the organization before completing the contest, and their partnership was discontinued.
 Later in 2014, the franchise was obtained by a real estate development company, Islandia Group Limited.

-Under the direction of the Islandia Group, the national pageant named "Miss Singapore Islandia" was held in 2014 as an entertainment event for the Singapore National Day Charity Gala to promote a new real estate project invested in the Riau Islands of Indonesia, "The Islandia."
-The event was held at the Golden Mile Complex, which is largely an ethnic enclave for the Thai population in Singapore.
+Under the direction of the Islandia Group, an ad hoc pageant named "Miss Singapore Islandia" was held in 2014 as an entertainment event for the Singapore National Day Charity Gala to promote a new real estate project invested in the Riau Islands of Indonesia, "The Islandia."
+The event was held at the Golden Mile Complex, in Singapore.
 The winner of the contest, Jasy ln Tan, was sent to compete at the Miss Grand International 2014 pageant in Thailand.

 After the Islandia Group stopped all marketing campaigns for the aforementioned project on 1 December 2014, the license was purchased by the pageant organizer led by Alex Liu, Exclusive Resource Marketing Pte., Ltd. (ERM Singapore Marketing Group), which served as the national licensee for Miss Grand International Singapore from 2015 to 2018.
 The country representatives during that time were either appointed or determined through the Miss Singapore Beauty Pageant.

 After three years of absence, Singapore rejoined the competition in 2022, the franchise was obtained by a medical doctor, Iqmal Muhammad, who is currently serving as the director of Perada International. and was then transferred to Adeline Hokulani of AO Venture Pte Ltd in 2023, when the first contest of Miss Grand Singapore was organized.